sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 different blocks are in a column.
 As with all content sections, the designer of your website can make changes as to how exactly the blocks get displayed on the page.

+### Carousel

+The carousel section shows content blocks side by side, in a carousel that can be browsed by swiping or scrolling.
+Carousel sections work great for a long array of blocks that the reader may or may not want to investigate in more depth.

 ## Blocks